marionwalton/media-and-society/definitions.md

 ### Reference
 A full reference is included in the [list of references](definitions.html#reference) at the end of an assignment.
 A reference provides all the information the reader would need to find and check a source you've referred to.
 A full reference also includes the author's name and the date of publication, as well as (depending on the kind of source you're citing), the publisher, place of publication and page numbers or URL of the material you're referencing.
 The in-text citation appears when you use the source in the text of the essay and in the list of references at the end of the essay.

+## Residual discourses
+Sets of ideas and beliefs from the past that are still accepted by some.
+(O'Shaugnessy & Stadler)

 ### Semiotic resources
 Semiotic resources are the actions, knowledge and objects which we use for communicative purposes when making meaning (semiosis).
 These include all the physical resources and cultural practices used by humans as sign makers.
 For example, a singer is a sign-maker who makes meaning using their voice, knowledge of a musical genre and a spoken language, as well as recording technologies and sharing music via a social platform such as TikTok.

+## Subjectivity
+An individual's personal thoughts and experiences, their own way of seeing the world.
+The position from which we look at and understand the world.
+(O'Shaugnessy & Stadler)

 ### Social movement
 A social movement occurs when members of a particular society share grievances such as the experience of oppression, and are motivated to change their society through effective group action.